MahmoudAbubaker9/songr/README.md

 http://localhost:8080/hello => to print hello world
 http://localhost:8080/capitalize/{your text here} => to capitalize the text and display it on the browser. http://localhost:8080/albums => to show the all albums and their details.

+## Lab 11 Building Full-Stack Web Apps

+This lab about how to user should be able to see information about all the albums on the site and add new album.

+You can go to other pages directly like: http://localhost:8080/addAlbum => to add new album